 https://auth.authforge.ccby default.
 Never override the base URL to use HTTP. - Pin the certificate if your platform supports it, to prevent MITM with a trusted CA compromise.

-- Validate the nonce.
-The SDK does this automatically — the nonce in the response must match the one you sent.
-This prevents replay attacks.
+/auth/validate.
+The SDK does this automatically; the nonce in the response must match the one you sent.
+Heartbeats don’t use nonce replay detection; they rely on the signed short-lived session token instead.

 HWID and IP security